Testing

 Introduction to Node.js Testing

 Jest is a delightful JavaScript testing framework with a focus on simplicity.
-It works seamlessly with Node.js applications, offering a rich API and a zero-config design to get you started quickly.
+It works out of the box for most JavaScript projects, including Node.js applications.

 Testing